awsdocs/amazon-workspaces-administration-guide/doc_source/create-custom-bundle.md

 To ensure that your data is preserved, you cannot decrease the size of the root or user volumes after you launch a WorkSpace\.
 Instead, make sure that you specify the minimum sizes for these volumes when launching a WorkSpace\.
 You can launch a Value, Standard, Performance, Power, or PowerPro WorkSpace with a minimum of 80 GB for the root volume and 10 GB for the user volume\.
 You can launch a Graphics or GraphicsPro WorkSpace with a minimum of 100 GB for the root volume and 100 GB for the user volume\.

 1. Choose **Create Bundle**\.

+1. To confirm that your bundle has been created, choose **Bundles** and verify that the bundle is listed\.

 ## What's Included with Windows WorkSpaces Custom Images<a name="image_creation_windows"></a>